 David Losi had been living in Atlanta, performing in groups like Sexy Up and B-49.
 He dropped in on a Little Wretches' recording session while in Pittsburgh to visit his family, played piano on the entire session, and decided to return to Pittsburgh to join the band.
 Losi was unembarrassedly Beatles-esque could KILL with harmonies, ballads and raw rock vocals.
 Mike Madden was/is one of the best rock drummers--period.
 When The Little Wretches performed at The Decade, the legendary Pittsburgh rock club graced by Springsteen, David Johansen and any number of blues heroes, the club's manager asked, "Where'd you get that guy?
 He's the best drummer to come through here in years!"
 Unfortunately, Mike was raising a family and unable to tour, so The Little Wretches had to look elsewhere for a drummer.
 Gregg Bielski, a friend and fan of The Little Wretches, had been attending Indiana University of Pennsylvania and generating an awesome body of work as the founder of Shrink Wrap (see G. G. Allin).
 Gregg had been working with tapes and drum-programs, started collaborating with drummerless The Wretches, and soon began performing with the band.
 Ellen Hildebrand switched from guitar to bass, and this new version of The Little Wretches went into the studio to create JUST ANOTHER NAIL IN MY COFFIN and THIS TIME THE REBELLION WEEPS, and a modified version of this band (with Angelo George on drums and Jon Paul Leone on guitar) recorded THE LITTLE WRETCHES.
 The band rehearsed and recreated at Ellen's sheep farm in Clarksville PA, and a major breakthrough seemed to be right around the corner as the band began to meet with lawyers, managers and publicists.
 This generation of the The Little Wretches passed when various band-members entered the season of their lives that called for raising children and caring for families.
 Listen to the recordings.
 Read the reviews.

-I continue to perform solo and with small acoustic ensembles, usually appearing at coffeehouses or small clubs.
+As a band, THE LITTLE WRETCHES continues to perform and record, but more often than not, I perform solo and with small acoustic ensembles, stripped down versions of The Little Wretches, usually appearing at "listening rooms," coffeehouses or small clubs.
 In addition to writing songs and telling stories, I teach and counsel abused, neglected, traumatized and court-adjudicated youth.
 (I have both Crip and Blood bandanas hanging on my bedroom door, souvenirs from battle.)
 The season of rock'n'roll having passed for The Little Wretches (It no longer made sense to be carrying amplifiers and unloading trucks at 4:30 in the morning), I had a something of a rebirth after hearing/seeing/studying the live-performances of Michelle Shocked, Steve Earle and Peter Himmelman and the live-recordings of Phil Ochs.
 I got involved with the songwriters' group at Calliope, The Pittsburgh Folk Music Society back in the mid-nineties.
-With Gypsy-jazzman James Hovan, I co-founded The Calliope Acoustic Open-Stage at The Bloomfield Bridge Tavern, a weekly event that has lived for going-on fifteen years.
+With Gypsy-jazzman James Hovan, I co-founded The Calliope Acoustic Open-Stage.
 We also founded The Threepenny Opry performance-series at The Starlite Lounge.
-I've managed to record and release some pretty powerful stuff.
+I've managed to record and release some pretty powerful stuff, and there is more where that came from.
 I hope I get to meet you and play for you someday.
-Sincerely, Robert A. Wagner The Little Wretches
+Sincerely, Robert Andrew Wagner The Little Wretches